Autodesk-Forge/design.automation-.net-custom.activity.sample/README.md

 ## Troubleshooting
 * if any problem when building the project [CrxApp](CrxApp), check if the NET Framework of project is compatible with that of AutoCAD References. e.g. with AutoCAD 2018 references, the NET Framework is 4.6.1

+## Known Issues
+* as of writing, Design Automation of Forge is released with version 2.
+Odata is used with .NET project.
+In futher version, OData might not be used.

 ## Further Reading
 * [Design Automation API help](https://forge.autodesk.com/en/docs/design-automation/v2/developers_guide/overview/)
  * [ Intro to Design Automation API Video](https://www.youtube.com/watch?v=GWsJM344CJE&t=107s)